Dental Crown Bethesda MD

 • Severe tooth discoloration or other cosmetic blemishes on the tooth

-While patients who suffer from any of the above conditions on one or more of the teeth are likely good candidates for dental crowns treatment, the only way to accurately determine candidacy is through a dental exam with an experienced dentist such as Dr. Khanna.
+People who suffer from any of the above conditions on one or more teeth are likely good candidates for dental crown treatment.
+However, Dr. Khanna must conduct an oral exam to accurately determine candidacy.

-During the dental exam, we will examine the condition of both the teeth and gums in order to recommend the most appropriate restorative treatment option for each patient’s unique situation.
+During the dental exam, we will inspect the condition of your teeth and gums.
+We can then suggest the best restorative treatment option that best suits your unique situation.

 For those who are candidates for dental crown treatment, the procedure is fairly simple.
 Using a local anesthetic, Dr. Khanna can ensure that the procedure is completely comfortable.
 To begin treatment, Dr. Khanna will prepare the tooth for applying the dental crown.